 There’s a Bass Station II as a lead synth, and a MC-707, adding sparse hip-hop-inspired grooves and electric piano.
 It’s not exactly in a standard western tuning.
 And there’s cassette noise added for maximum lo-fi credibility.

 Kabigon is a Pokémon, (also known as Snorlax or Relaxo).
 Fits the groove.

 Considering this video from September 11th of 2020 was only made to showcase one module – the SnazzyFX Kitty Eyes – before I originally planned to semi-retire it, this track is pretty enjoyable.

 Moving back to techno BPMs, this one is pretty much dominated by a super-heavy bass, thus making it more of an uptempo-dub-kind of track.
 I like this longest track on this album, maybe undeservedly so.

 The Future of The Future

 Being recorded on Epiphany of 2021, this is the newest track on the album, and the one with the highest amount of (modular) synth power in it.
 Basically, I installed the modules I got the day before (4ms Ensemble, Twin Waves and Mimeophon), enjoyed the fact that in the TNG setup I could quickly install another drum machine (MPC One), and mostly had the thing play itself, sometimes adding fake electric piano from the DeepMind.
-The video’s title of “The Kings were on day early” points at the fact that I got those new modules one day before Epiphany.
-The album track’s title points at the fact that in my setup naming logic, what is now called “The Next Generation” once had a working title of “The Future of The Future”.
+The video’s title of “The Kings were one day early” points at the fact that I got those new modules one day before Epiphany.
+The album track’s title comes from my setup naming logic, where what is now called “The Next Generation” once had a working title of “The Future of The Future”.
 So there will be more along these lines.

 What is this?
 Somewhat downtempo.
 Otherwise, I don’t know.
 It’s pretty dense sonically.